adrybakov/rad-tools/docs/source/user-guide/index.rst

 Library
 =======
-Description of some methods and algorithms implemented in
+Description of some methods and algorithms implemented in the package.

 .. toctree::
    :maxdepth: 1